Shuntaro Yada

 My profile image

-I am an associate professor working on library and information science and medical language processing at the University of Tsukuba in Japan, leading theKnowledge and Language Computing Laboratory (KaLC Lab).
+I am an associate professor at the University of Tsukuba in Japan, working at the intersection of natural language processing, medical informatics, and library and information science, leading the Knowledge and Language Computing Laboratory (KaLC Lab).

 日本語